qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

    .. contents::
       :local:

-There are currently two options for writing Processing algorithms using Python.
+There are two options for writing Processing algorithms using Python.

 * Extending :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`
 * Using the @alg decorator